Creating a Historic Loss Assessment, Part 1: Native history and land dispossession

 Disclaimer: In sharing these processes, it is NLAP’s understanding that they will be used by, and for the benefit of, Native peoples.
-While we always encourage non-Native individuals and scholars to learn indigenous history, the creation of a Historic Loss Assessment must be driven by the relevant indigenous communities.
+While we always encourage non-Native individuals and scholars to learn Indigenous history, the creation of a Historic Loss Assessment must be driven by the relevant Indigenous communities.
 Therefore, any place this post references “consulting” Native voices, this refers to an organization facilitating conversations between involved tribal parties and/or tribal groups consulting with one another—not non-Native researchers reaching out to tribal groups for their histories and data.

 Land is not mere property to Native communities, and there is no way to truly quantify the pain and intergenerational trauma caused by land dispossession and relocation.
 But by design, a Historic Loss Assessment primarily focuses on quantitative impacts out of a recognition that, in Western ways of knowing, numbers have power.
 By calculating these totals, this report seeks to not only identify what has been taken from Native peoples but also how this theft became the original source of capital that built Colorado and the West.